Skip to content

 Floyd Mayweather and Conor McGregor are stuck in Zeno's Paradox and will never actually fight

-If I shot an arrow at you, it would never actually hit you because in order for the arrow to get to you, it would have to travel half the distance to you... that's what's happening with McGregor and Mayweather.
+If I shot an arrow at you, it would never actually hit you because in order for the arrow to get to you, it would have to travel half the distance to you, and then it would have to travel half that distance...
+That's what's happening with McGregor and Mayweather.
 They're just getting closer and closer and closer and closer until they just get old and die.

-They actually did fight later that year on August 26, 2017, proving that they were not stuck in an infinite paradox.
+They actually did fight on August 26, 2017, so they did not 'just get old and die' without fighting.

 Void